zachscrivena/simple-thesis-dissertation/README.md

 # simple-thesis-dissertation

-Template for a simple thesis or dissertation (Ph.D. or master's degree) or technical report, in XeLaTeX.
+Template for a simple thesis or dissertation (bachelor's, master's, Ph.D.) or technical report, in XeLaTeX.

 **Website:**<br>
 https://github.com/zachscrivena/simple-thesis-dissertation